 A few final thoughts from the NAIS Annual Conference.

-- As a white man, I was challenged to think from the perspective of the other through Onaje X. O. Woodbine’s talk about race and Jennifer Bryan’s talk on Gender and Sexuality Diversity in Pre-K-12.
+- I was challenged to think from different perspectives through Onaje X. O. Woodbine’s talk about race and Jennifer Bryan’s talk on Gender and Sexuality Diversity in Pre-K-12.

 - Connections: NAIS is about connecting with old colleagues and meeting new ones.
-I was able to reconnect with a few mentors who taught me to be a better teacher, administrator, and parent and to thank them for their support and caring through the years.
+I was able to reconnect with a few mentors who taught me to be a better teacher and administrator and to thank them for their support and caring through the years.
 I also took time to make new connections with innovative educators to help push me as a leader and learner.
 Lastly, I worked on creating mentorship relationships with developing teachers and leaders in schools.